score-partners/score.partners/process/README.md

 This process is coordinated and periodically revised by Claus and Boris, WP1.
 Input from all participants is welcome.

+Workgroups that complete the ‘work plan’ will become active working groups.
+These will be captured in the [active working group dashboard](https://docs.google.com/spreadsheets/d/1moOu1tkTcBKBrCvEdgtAMQ9EAZpOS0aAfN2g9Qkxvls/edit?usp=sharing) by Juliette, from BaxCo, WP1.

 ## About this process

 The process starts from the structure provided in SCORE’s application form, but offers a more detailed and practical workflow following an Agile software development methodology.